 - Exercise every day.
 Even deep breathing exercises will enhance airway clearance and ventilation, and recruit collapsed air sacs for better lung function.
 Think of exercise as your mini-dialysis machine that ultrafiltrates your blood and rids your body of toxins.

 - Hydrate well.
 Your white blood cells, the soldiers of your body, swim in the plasma portion of your blood, which is composed mainly of water.
-Dehydration can affect flow and filtration.
+Dehydration may affect flow and filtration.

 - Eat an anti-inflammatory diet.
 Typically, the body protects itself through the release of inflammatory cells to kill harmful organisms.
 However, the immune system can go crazy with persistent stimulation.
 It can even attack itself like in cases of cancer and auto-immune diseases.
 With the coronavirus, it triggers a cytokine storm and causes multiple organs to collapse.